 The Company has established a Remuneration Committee which currently consists of four independent, non-executive Directors.
+Mr Ian Glasson is the Chair of the Audit & Risk Committee.
 The Committee makes recommendations to the full Board on remuneration matters and other terms of employment for Executive Directors and Non-Executive Directors.